AltropInc/alt/doc/script/MemberClass.md

     b := ic.B();         // create an instance of 'B' in the object referred by 'ic' }
 ```
-In this example, the instance of 'B' is created within the object of 'InnerClass', that is, the object of 'InnerClass' is the owner of the instance of 'B'.
-When the constructor of 'A' is called to initialize the instance of 'B', the owner type becomes `OuterClass`, which is inconsistent with the actual owner of the he instance of 'B', and the expression `owner.i` in the constructor of `A` is invalid.
+In this example, the instance of `B` is created within the object of `InnerClass`, that is, the object of `InnerClass` is the owner of the instance of `B`.
+When the constructor of `A` is called to initialize the instance of `B`, the owner type becomes `OuterClass`, which is inconsistent with the actual owner of the instance of `B`.
+Therefore, the expression `owner.i` in the constructor of `A` is invalid when it is used for initializing the instance of `B`.

 ##  Member Functions